Skip to content

 If you or a loved one are feeling distressed following a cancer diagnosis, we encourage you to contact:

-• Cancer Council SA on 13 11 20 for information and support, 9.00 am – 5.00 pm Monday to Friday (excluding Public Holidays).
+• Cancer Council on 13 11 20 for information and support, 9.00 am – 5.00 pm Monday to Friday (excluding Public Holidays).

-• Lifeline on 13 11 14 for 24-hour mental health support
+• Lifeline on 13 11 14 for 24-hour mental health support.

 When making decisions about your treatment, it is important to remember that there are a number of support services available that can support you when deciding how to get there and where to stay.
 Being well prepared can help reduce some of the worry and anxiety associated with treatment.